Documentation Index

 9. Copy the Client ID and Client Secret values (the secret is only shown once)

-10. Obtain the Cloud ID for the Jira site:
+10. Obtain the Cloud ID for the Jira site by following the Atlassian Cloud ID retrieval guide

 Configure the Connection